The Restoration of Western Orthodoxy

 Challenges and Trials

-Sadly, after nearly two decades, differences among the clergy about the forms of worship to be used, along with jealousy at the news that the Patriarch of Moscow intended to have Father Eugraphe consecrated as bishop for the Western Orthodox Church, provided the fertile soil needed for those opposed to the Western Rite to plant seeds of discord.
+Sadly, after nearly two decades, differences among the clergy about the form of worship to be used, along with jealousy at the news that the Patriarch of Moscow intended to have Father Eugraphe consecrated as bishop for the Western Orthodox Church, provided the fertile soil needed for those opposed to the Western Rite to plant seeds of discord.
 Accusations of impropriety were brought against Father Eugraphe, who, without investigation, was removed from his position of dean for the Western Rite churches early in 1953.
 When an investigation later that same year revealed the accusations to be unfounded, it was too late.
 Upset by the treatment he had received, Father Eugraphe had resigned from the Moscow Patriarchate, and all of the parishes and the majority of the clergy of the Western Orthodox Church had left with him.

 After a brief period of isolation, in 1959, the group (by this time known as the Orthodox Church of France) came under the protection of the Russian Orthodox Church Outside Russia, and was cared for by Archbishop John (Maximovitch, later Saint John the Wonderworker), who at the time was the ruling bishop of the ROCOR Western European diocese, with his see in different times at Paris and at Brussels.
 At his request, the church was again renamed, this time as the Orthodox-Catholic Church of France (ECOF).